zethdeluna/Sentiment-Analysis-on-WEBTOON-Series/README.md

 Overall, the comments show that Episode 1 of My Giant Nerd Boyfriend is the beginning of a series that WEBTOON readers will find to be very relatable and put them in a good mood.

+(The code can be viewed in the first file in this repository.)

 ## The Data

 The data was scraped using the Python program available in this repository, titled `scrape_tall_boyfriend.py` (which should have really been named `scrape_giant_boyfriend.py` if I had been paying attention).
 There are about 15 comments per page, and less than 100 pages.
 In short, the scraper does the following: